VIDEO: Australian Surfer Narrowly Escapes Shark After He Was Alerted By Drone

 The beach was evacuated and closed for the day afterward.

-The drone was supplied by the New South Wales government, which has launched a program costing $8 million AUD (about $5.7 million USD) to watch for sharks on 34 beaches using drones.
+The drone was supplied by the New South Wales government, which has launched a program costing AU$8 million (about $5.7 million) to watch for sharks on 34 beaches using drones.

-The Tweed Coast Pro World Surf League event at Cabarita was recently postponed after a large shark was spotted using a drone, according to Surf Life Saving New South Wales.
+The Tweed Coast Pro World Surf League event at Cabarita was recently postponed after a drone spotted a large shark, according to Surf Life Saving New South Wales.

 Wilkinson himself is no stranger to the dangers of sharks.